 ASTHO-OMNI Guides.
 ASTHO-OMNI Stakeholders developed a strategic approach that incorporates best-practice outreach, identification, engagement, management and care for Nevada's non-pregnant women of child-bearing age with substance use disorders and pregnant women and their infants with prenatal substance exposure so that physical and behavioral health, safety, and recovery outcomes for this vulnerable population improve.
 Two (2) reproductive health toolkits targeting professionals working in the reproductive health field have been developed and distributed.
-The ASTHO-OMNI training plan is included in Appendix F.
+A training series around the reference guides is being developed in partnership with Project ECHO.

 Reference Guide for Reproductive Health Complicated by Substance Use.
-Substance misuse, dependency, and substance use disorders (SUDs), including OUDs are common among Nevada adult populations.
+Substance misuse, dependency, and substance use disorders (SUDs), including opioid use disorders (OUDs) are common among Nevada adult populations.
 These issues are also occurring during pregnancy at an alarming rate with far reaching effects on both mother and infant.
-To date, the single best strategy we have to identify and help those that want assistance is adding screening and referral to treatment, known as Screening, Brief Intervention and Referral to Treatment (SBIRT), into the clinical setting.
+To date, the single best strategy we have to identify and help those that want assistance is adding screening and referral to treatment, known as

+Screening, Brief Intervention and Referral to Treatment (SBIRT), into the clinical setting.
 Medical professionals are often the first line to aid in this effort.
 Note that this document uses the term "medical professional" to be inclusive of doctors and advanced practitioners.
 The intention for this guide is to provide basic directives for successfully implementing Screening, Brief Intervention and Referral to Treatment (SBIRT), into the clinical setting.
 SBIRT, specifically how to apply it to pregnant and non-pregnant women of reproductive age populations.